osiweb/unified_retro_keyboard/firmware/asdf/README.md

   that case, this function is not needed, and the "superloop" in main.c would contain a call to the scheduler.

 - asdf_arch_XXXX_set: The hardware provides a number of physical resources, such as TTL or tri-state outputs, which can be used to drive LEDs, TTL logic output lines, etc. These are driven by a virtual output layer.
 The virtual layer requires a function to set the state of the physical resources.
 One function is provided for each such resource.
 For example, if a TTL output is called OUT1, then the function asdf_arch_out1_set() must be defined.
+For now, the required devices are:
+- LED1, LED2, LED3 (LED outputs)
+- OUT1, OUT2, OUT3 (TTL outputs)
+- OUT1\_OPEN\_HI, OUT2\_OPEN\_HI, OUT3\_OPEN\_HI (Open collector outputs)
+- OUT1\_OPEN\_LO, OUT2\_OPEN\_LO, OUT3\_OPEN\_LO (Open emitter outputs)